ZahraKiashemshaki/Rice_Image_Dataset---CNN/README.md

-# Rice Image Classification Using CNN and AlexNet Architecture
+# Rice Image Classification Using CNN

-This repository provides the implementation of a Convolutional Neural Network (CNN) for classifying rice images from the [Rice Image Dataset](https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset).
-The model, developed using TensorFlow and Keras, achieves a test accuracy of **96.45%**.
+Introduction¶
+Rice is one of the most widely produced grains globally, with numerous genetic varieties.
+These varieties differ based on characteristics such as texture, shape, and color.
+By analyzing these distinguishing features, it is possible to classify rice varieties and assess seed quality.

+In this study, five rice varieties commonly grown in Turkey—Arborio, Basmati, Ipsala, Jasmine, and Karacadag—were examined.
+The dataset includes 75,000 grain images, with 15,000 images from each variety.

+To classify the data, Artificial Neural Network (ANN) and Deep Neural Network (DNN) algorithms were applied to the feature dataset, while the Convolutional Neural Network (CNN) algorithm was used for the image dataset.

 ---